Why a Weak Rupee Hurts Indian Households and Why Exports Matter More Than Ever

 When a Currency Moves, Lives Move With It

-For most people, exchange rates feel distant numbers that flicker on television screens or financial apps.
+For most people, exchange rates feel like distant numbers that flicker on television screens or financial apps.
 But the rupee does not stay in the foreign exchange market.
 It enters homes.

 It enters when cooking oil becomes costlier.
-When dal prices rise despite a good harvest.When fuel costs push up transport fares.When medicines, fertilisers, and electricity quietly become more expensive.
+When dal prices rise despite a good harvest.
+When fuel costs push up transport fares.
+When medicines, fertilisers, and electricity quietly become more expensive.

-India imports its necessities, such as energy foods, inputs necessary for farming and factories.
+India imports its necessities, such as energy, food, and inputs necessary for farming and factories.
 These imports do not pause when the rupee weakens.
 They become costlier, and that cost is paid not by balance sheets alone, but by households.
+In this case, inflation is not excess demand.
+It is dependence.

 Why a Weak Rupee Fuels Everyday Inflation